HomeDirectoriesWhat is a Directory in an Organization?

 Data quality KPIs track information accuracy.
 Profile completeness percentage, data freshness (when was information last updated?), and error report rates indicate whether your directory contains trustworthy information.

-Time-to-value metrics demonstrate performance gains.
+Time-to-value metrics show performance gains.
 How long does it take new employees to find their first resource?
 How quickly can someone locate an expert?
 These measurements translate directly to productivity improvements.

-Integration effectiveness shows ecosystem value.
+Integration effectiveness shows how well the directory works with everything else.
 API call volumes, sync success rates, and cross-system data consistency metrics prove your directory plays nicely with others.

 Measuring business impact requires looking beyond directory metrics to actual business outcomes.